trezero/ThunderTransfer/README.md

 python thunder.py
 ```

-### Driver Check & Installation
-- On startup, the application checks for the presence of Thunderbolt drivers using the `driverquery` command
-- If the driver is not detected, the script will prompt the user to install the driver using one of the methods above
-- Note: Administrator privileges might be required for this step

-### Using the GUI
+### Using the Interface

-1. **Available Computers:**
+1. **Connection Settings:**
-   - The main window displays a list of available computers on the network
+   - Your local Thunderbolt IP is displayed at the top
-   - Click "Refresh List" to update the list
+   - Use the "Refresh" button to update your IP
+   - Select a target IP from the dropdown or type a new one
+   - Default port is 5001

-2. **Select File/Folder:**
+2. **Managing Destinations:**
+   - Select from previously used destinations in the dropdown
+   - Click "New" to add a new destination folder
+   - Destinations are saved per target IP
+   - Most recently used destinations appear first

+3. **File/Folder Transfer:**
-   - Click "Select File/Folder" to choose a file (or folder) to transfer
+   - Click "Select File/Folder" to choose what to transfer

-3. **Initiate Transfer:**
-   - Select a target computer from the list
+   - The interface will show file/folder details:
+     - For files: Name and size
+     - For folders: Path and total number of files
-   - Click "Transfer"
+   - Click "Transfer" to start the transfer process

-   - Enter the destination directory on the target computer when prompted
+4. **History Management:**
+   - Transfer history is automatically saved
+   - History is stored in `~/.thundertransfer/transfer_history.json`
+   - Includes target IPs and their associated destinations
+   - Timestamps track when destinations were last used

 ### Background Server
 The file transfer server runs in the background to receive incoming transfers.
-It saves received files to the specified destination folder on the receiving machine.
+It automatically:
+- Creates destination directories if they don't exist
+- Maintains folder structure for folder transfers
+- Handles multiple files in sequence
+- Provides progress feedback during transfers

 ## Troubleshooting

-### Driver Installation Failures
-- Ensure that you are running the application with administrator rights
-- Double-check the URL for the driver installer

-### Network Connection Issues
+### Connection Issues
+1. **IP Address Problems:**
-- Verify that both laptops are connected using a Thunderbolt USB-C cable
+   - Ensure both computers are connected via Thunderbolt cable
-- Confirm that both systems support Thunderbolt networking
+   - Check that both machines have Thunderbolt IPs (usually starting with 169.254)

-### Permission Errors
+   - Use the "Test Connection" button to verify connectivity

+2. **Transfer Failures:**
-- Make sure the destination directory exists and that you have write permissions on it
+   - Verify the destination path exists on the target machine
+   - Ensure you have write permissions for the destination

-## Security Considerations
-Thunder.py is designed for secure on-premises file transfers over a direct cable connection.
-For enhanced security, consider implementing additional encryption or authentication mechanisms if deploying in less controlled environments.

-## Contributing
-Contributions, bug reports, and suggestions are welcome.
-Feel free to fork the repository and submit a pull request with your improvements.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+   - Check that the target machine is running ThunderTransfer
+   - Verify the port (5001) is not blocked by firewall

+### Driver Installation
+- Ensure you have administrator rights
+- If automatic installation fails, try the manual installation method
+- Restart both computers after driver installation

-## Contact
+## Data Storage
-For support or inquiries, please open an issue in the GitHub repository.
+- Transfer history is stored in: `~/.thundertransfer/transfer_history.json`
+- The history file is created automatically on first use
+- You can safely delete the history file to reset saved destinations